SummerSigh/TheVrMLEyeToolbox/README.md

 *What is this all about?*

 - this repo is for the EyetrackVR project aiming to make VR eyetracking opensource and avable to everyone.
-More specificly, this repo focuases on ML or ML fusion methods for eye tracking.
+More specifically, this repo focuases on ML or ML fusion methods for eye tracking.

 *What can I do to help?*